 Acute myeloid leukemia (AML) blood count, microscopic analysis.
 (Source: Shutterstock)

-The word acute means that leukaemia cells occur as immature, undifferentiated cells.
+The word "acute" means that leukemia cells occur as immature, undifferentiated cells.
 A large proportion of blasts can be detected in the bone marrow.

 AML leads to a partly massive proliferation of immature blood cells in the bone marrow and in the majority of cases also in the blood (leukocytosis).
 The leukemic cells spread into bone marrow and blood and can also infiltrate lymph nodes, the spleen and other organs, and in rare cases the central nervous system.
 The immediate consequence is a suppression of normal haematopoiesis.
 There is a lack of erythrocytes, blood platelets and functional mature granulocytes.